mdmosiurrahman/CustomersSegmentationAnalysis/README.md

 Variable	Data type	Range	Description
 ---------------------------------------------------------------------------------------------------------------
-ID	       numerical	Integer	     Shows a unique identificator of a customer.
+ID ----      numerical	Integer	     Shows a unique identificator of a customer.

-Sex	     categorical	{0,1}	     Biological sex (gender) of a customer.
+Sex ----	     categorical	{0,1}	     Biological sex (gender) of a customer.
 In this dataset there are only 2 different options.
 		                         0	male
 		                         1	female

-Marital status	categorical	{0,1}	     Marital status of a customer.
+Marital status---	categorical	{0,1}	     Marital status of a customer.
 		                         0      single
 		                         1	non-single (divorced / separated / married / widowed)